juliendu11/juliendu11/README.md

 * I am a self-taught developer.
 * I started programming with C# for desktop software (WinForm then WPF) I really like C# but I turned to web technology.
 * I like to develop large scale applications.
-* I also like integration, I have notions in CSS and SASS, but it is not my specialty, I have not practiced enough on it.
+* I also like integration with Vanilla CSS or SASS

 - 🔭 I’m currently working on VUE JS (3)/Nuxt with API Composition, express and mongoDB with mongoose
 - 👯 I’m looking to collaborate on consequent application projects that will allow me to improve myself